scriptorum/LD33/README.md

 This was my submission for Ludum Dare 33.
 Theme: You are the monster.

-For the post-compo version, see [LD33/master](https://github.com/scriptorum/LD33/tree/master).
+This is the POST-compo version.
+For the post-compo version, go to the [LD33/compo branch](https://github.com/scriptorum/LD33/tree/compo).

 ## Stuff that didn't make it into the compo version
 - Rubble smoke/demo/rubble-toss effect